zizther/docs/tutorial/environment.md

 Choose one of the following guides to set up a development environment on your OS.

-TODO: write environment setup guides for each (must include creating a database + what settings Craft needs + how to run console commands)
+TODO: write environment setup guides for each (must include creating a database + what settings Craft needs + how to run console commands + checking System Report requirements)

 ### MacOS, Windows, and Linux